UmmItC/Article/CyberSecurity/Aircrack-ng/index.md

 ![Creating Cap file-2](./capfile-2.gif)
 ![file](./file.gif)

-## Performing Deauthentication Attack
+## Step 6: Performing Deauthentication Attack

-Disconnect a device from the network to capture the necessary handshake or PMKID:
+This will fucking disconnect that wifi network and trying to capture inside the user handshark by they reconnecting to the network.
+The handshake aor PMKID is necessary to crack the WiFi password.
+You also can use the handshark and use other tools to crack the password like hashcat.

 ```shell
 aireplay-ng --deauth 0 -a [BSSID] wlan0mon
 ```
 ![Device deauth](./handshake.gif)

-## Cracking the Password
+## Step 7: Cracking the Password

 Once you've captured the handshake or PMKID, use Aircrack-ng to crack the WiFi password: